marisacasillas/chatterlab/course-instructions/participation.md

 # Grading guidelines: Participation

-Participation points can be earned in two ways:
+Participation points (up to 20 points/20% of the final grade) can be earned in two ways:

 1. Active attendance during class sessions
 2. Visits to office hours